Wilmer Allison: Playing style

-In his 1979 autobiography, Jack Kramerdevotes a page to the best tennis strokes he had ever seen.
+In his 1979 autobiography, Jack Kramer devotes a page to the best tennis strokes he had ever seen.
 He writes: "FOREHAND VOLLEY — Wilmer Allison of Texas, who won the 1935 Forest Hills, had the best I ever saw as a kid, and I've never seen anyone since hit one better.
 Budge Patty came closest, then Newcombe".

 George Lott, who won five U.S. doubles titles as well as two at Wimbledon, wrote an article in the May 1973, issue of Tennis Magazine in which he ranked the great doubles teams and the great players.
 He called the team of Allison and Van Ryn the ninth best of all time.

 Allison was a colonel in the United States Army Air Forces in World War II.
 He coached tennis for the varsity team of his alma mater from 1946 through 1972 and was head coach from 1957.

 Allison was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1963.